scraperwiki/specialist-publisher/ImportNotes.md

 Visit `specialist-publisher.dev.gov.uk`.
 Click on a draft publication and click "Publish".

-You need to be running Panopticon to work without error.
+You need to be running Panopticon for this to work without error.

-Note that this command:
+(Note that this command:

 `PLEK_SERVICE_WHITEHALL_ADMIN_URI=https://www.gov.uk/ bundle exec rake organisations:import`